GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/TwoPhaseImmiscibleFluid.rst

-.. _TwoPhaseFluid:
+.. _TwoPhaseImmiscibleFluid:

 ############################################
-Two-phase fluid model
+Two-phase immiscible fluid model
 ############################################

 Overview
 =========================

-This model represents a two-phase fluid with pressure-dependent density and viscosity.
+This model represents a two-phase immiscible fluid with pressure-dependent density and viscosity.

 For each phase, both density and viscosity are described as tabulated data, either in the form of ``TableFunction`` or text files.